Summary

 Activities

-- Start by discussing their own experiences with influencers, then build a strong foundation by matching advanced marketing vocabulary like 'paradigm shift' and 'perceived authenticity' to their definitions, preparing them for deeper analysis.
+- A warm-up discussion where students share personal experiences with influencers and then build a strong foundation by matching advanced marketing vocabulary like 'paradigm shift' and 'perceived authenticity' to their definitions.

-- Complete a listening exercise challenging them to complete a text about consumer behavior, followed by comprehension questions.
-The lesson then introduces a key grammar point: using cleft sentences with 'what' and 'it' to add emphasis to their arguments.
+- A listening exercise challenging students to complete a text about consumer behavior, followed by comprehension questions.

-- Learn and use phrases for expressing skepticism and analyzing strategy.
-Students then apply everything in a culminating marketing meeting role-play, debating the pros and cons of using influencers to promote a new product.
+- A culminating marketing meeting role-play where students learn and use phrases for expressing skepticism and analyzing strategy, debating the pros and cons of using influencers to promote a new product.

 Vocabulary focus